jasondavies/tt-isa-documentation/README.md

 The material in this repository is intended for software developers writing code at, or below, the level of TT-LLK.

-At the moment, only one architecture is covered in this repository:
+At the moment, two architectures are covered in this repository:
 * [Wormhole B0](WormholeB0/README.md) - The version of Wormhole shipped to customers (n150s / n150d / n300s / n300d / Wormhole Galaxy).
+* [Blackhole A0](BlackholeA0/README.md) - The version of Blackhole shipped to customers (p100 / p150).

 -----